 Because it’s cool!
 But if you are reading this, you probably already know that.
 Acoustic guitars are relatively inexpensive, portable, and sound great around a campfire.
 Electric guitars are the headliners of the rock band and are just plain awesome.

 Besides being cool, learning to play the guitar, or any instrument for that matter, is a workout for your entire brain and body that can produce life-long benefits.
 Research continues to expand our knowledge of how playing an instrument improves hand-eye coordination, math reasoning skills, language development, memory; it can also help manage anxiety.
 Over time, these benefits can contribute to academic success, whether or not the student wants to become a professional musician.
 Performing with a group helps enhance confidence, self-esteem, and connectedness with others.
 For adult students, keeping the whole brain active helps prevent cognitive decline and helps maintain finger strength and dexterity.
-Guitar lessons with CMSLV can get you started today!

 Along with learning how to actually play an electric or acoustic guitar, our students gain a solid foundation in music theory.
 Understanding the fundamentals of melody, harmony, and rhythm will help you build your playing skills more quickly, communicate with other musicians, and even develop your own compositions.